Anheuser-Busch

 “Griesedieck Brothers beer had the broadcast rights for Cardinals games until Busch bought the team,” said Saigh, who received 28,000 shares of Anheuser-Busch stock as part of his sale of the team.[7]
 “When they lost the rights, they went broke.
 Schlitz was the No. 1 brewer in the country at the time and Miller was second.
 Anheuser-Busch wasn’t up there with them, but after they got involved with the Cardinals, everything seemed to take off.
 Owning the Cardinals might be the best thing that ever happened to Anheuser-Busch, the thing that got their beer advertising into the sports market and gave them free publicity every day, all over the country.”[8]

-Busch Jr. and his beer became part of the team’s personality, from the Clydesdales’ appearances at the home opener to Busch Jr.’s at playoff games, complete with a 10-gallon Cardinals-branded cowboy hat.
+Busch Jr. and his beer became part of the team’s personality, from the Clydesdales’ appearances at the home opener to Busch Jr.’s visibility at playoff games, complete with a 10-gallon Cardinals-branded cowboy hat.
 In 1989, Busch Jr. passed away at age 90.

 His heir, August A. Busch III, did not appear to share his father’s passion for the Cardinals.